aweijnitz/WebSocketClient/README.md

 ### Replaying old events
 Currently not supported.

-Should be and event sent by the client requesting replay from a certain timestamp.
+Will most likely be an event sent by the client requesting replay from a certain timestamp.
 There will be a special temporary channel for this where the client is the only subscriber.
 (Suggesting <channel>-<clientId>.
 Ex: _clickStream-id:12345678_)